Technigo/project-music-releases-vite/README.md

 #### Some possible impreovements
 If we were to spend more time on the project, we would probably try to structure the files in the project in a different way.
 Maybe into parent components in a separate folder, with all it's child components in the same folder as the parent.

+Further we would implement Sass to get a cleaner CSS code and to be able to style the applications more efficiently with less conflicts.

 ### View it live

 [https://technigo-music-release-app.netlify.app/]